Laos travel tips

 Or Lam

-Originally from Luang Prabang, Or Lam is a fiery stew that includes vegetables such as beans, eggplant, lemongrass, cinnamon, wild mushrooms, herbs, chile, and Mai Sakaan (a spicy, locally grown plant) as its key components.
-Considering how fibrous they are, you can chew Mai Sakaan to savor the flavor and then throw away the pulp.
+Or Lam is a fiery stew that includes vegetables such as beans, eggplant, lemongrass, cinnamon, wild mushrooms, herbs, chili, and Mai Sakaan as its key components.
 To boost the flavor of this meal, it can also be prepared using various types of meat, such as beef, chicken, or buffalo.
 Lao sticky rice can be served alongside this meal.

 Sai Oo-ah (Sai Ua)